Hendrix-CS/csci235/projects/Vision1.md

 3. Answer question 2 for the third task.

+4. For each of the three tasks, how many images did you employ for each label?
+What image resolution did you use?
+What frame rates did your robot obtain?

+5. Based on your answers to the above questions, what does it take to create an effective vision-based robot behavior?

 ## Video

 Submit videos of the robot performing each of the three tasks.